TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/availability-tests-failing-in-few-regions.md

 ### I am using a CDN or Geo traffic manager

-If you have parse-dependent requests enabled then the issue could be caused by a dependent resource provider (e.g. CDN’s)
+If you have parse-dependent requests enabled then the issue could be caused by a dependent resource provider (e.g. CDN’s).

 ### Check server-side logs for the failure